PhilaNgcamu/typescript-core-basics/typescript/Functions/README.md

 - You can annote the function with a return type but it's not needed as Typescipt assumes any type value as any.
 Reference: **returnTypeAnnotations.ts**

+- Anonymous functions are declared without a variable, typically they may be callback functions in some cases.
+Reference: **anonymousFunctions.ts**

 - Note: Use "**tsc --target es2021 <-- fileName -->**" to compile the ts file